Installing Your Own Heat Pump

 However, this is the only thing you can do as an individual if you are not trained in the subject.
 It is a trained gas installer who must install the heat pump and connect the parts together.
 If you need an air-to-water heat pump installed, there is also a need for a certified technician who connects the heat pump outdoor unit with the indoor unit.

-Installing a diy ground source heat pump for the time may seem tough, but following a guide will help.
-There are multiple guideliness ranging from a ground source heat pump to an air-to-water heat pump.
+Installing a DIY ground source heat pump for the time may seem tough, but following a guide will help.
+There are multiple guidelines ranging from a ground source heat pump to an air-to-water heat pump.
+Before deciding to go DIY make sure to check the costs of air source heat pumps.
 The type of guideline should be considered before the heat pump installation process:

 Air-to-water heat pump